 - Add half of the flour mixture to the sugar mixture and mix well.
 Add in the milk and mix until combined.
 Add the remaining flour mixture and mix until combined.

-- Stir in the Meyer Lemon juice.
+- Fold in the Meyer lemon juice and blueberries.

 - Fill 18 muffin cups 3/4 of the way full with the muffin mixture.